StackVista/stackstate-docs/develop/reference/scripting/script-apis/stackpack.md

 ## Function `getResources`

-Returns resources originating from the StackPack
+Returns resources originating from the StackPack.

 **Args:**